jgci2000/bachelor-project/README.md

 * What should I change in a parallel FSS simulation so the results are the same as a single core simulation with the same parameters
   * Do a WL random walk before beggining the method (shuffle)
   * Change the skip parameter
-  * Compare the results with 10-100 single core simulations
+  * Compare the results with 15 single core simulations
-* Cluster
-  * Benchmark node vs multi-node
-  * Validate computations in the cluster, single core and parallel
 * REP analysis
 * skip analysis
-* Is it worth to do a WL step before the FSS simulation to know all of the points in the phase space?
-* SC vs MC performance and parallelization scalling with quick computations
+* SC vs MC performance and parallelization scalling
+  * New version with 1 manager and N workers
+  * Test versions in the cluster with L8_SS and various cores

 ## Secondary